How to Create a Staging Site & Clone WordPress

 The cloning process

-Depending on the size of your website, this can take a few minutes or a little longer.
-When you do that, you’ll get the screen below:
+Depending on the size of your site, cloning takes a few minutes or a little longer.
+When complete, you see:

 The clone is ready

-Tip: If you use the Apache web server, try activating the permalinks again on the staging site.
-That should work well.
+Tip: If you run an Apache web server, you can re-enable permalinks from Settings > Permalinks > Save Changes on the staging site.

 List of staging sites

-BTW.
-You can create as many sites as your web space allows.
+All previously created staging sites are listed there.
+You can create as many staging sites as your available disk space allows.

 More useful links: